Energetics-Incorporated/gctc-old/content/about/participation-guide.md

 ### Global City Teams Challenge (GCTC) Participation Guide - How to create an action cluster and exhibit/speak at the Expo

 To create an action cluster, each team must complete and submit a project worksheet.
 The worksheet template can be downloaded [here](https://drive.google.com/file/d/0B8nL0SuAAnfXWnFHLUdTRVpNMEE/view?usp=sharing) and a fictitious example can be downloaded [here](https://drive.google.com/file/d/0B8nL0SuAAnfXdmhXajNmSHVZUW8/view?usp=sharing).
 The submitted worksheet will be reviewed and accepted once verified to meet all the requirements.
 Complete and email the worksheet to [gctcinfo@nist.gov](mailto:gctcinfo@nist.gov).
-GCTC organizers will then review the worksheet and send feedback to the team lead. **_To be considered for an exhibit space and speaking opportunity at the [GCTC Expo 2017](https://pages.nist.gov/GCTC/event/gctc-expo-2017/), a new action cluster must submit the worksheet by June 6, 2017._**  The requirements to form an action cluster are as follows:
+GCTC organizers will then review the worksheet and send feedback to the team lead. ***To be considered for an exhibit space and speaking opportunity at the [GCTC Expo 2017](https://pages.nist.gov/GCTC/event/gctc-expo-2017/), a new action cluster must submit the worksheet by June 8, 2017.***  The requirements to form an action cluster are as follows:

 1. Each team (i.e. action cluster) needs to have at least 2 entities, at least one of them being a municipal government participant which will deploy the smart city solution.
 (At least one city official should be listed as a team member in the worksheet and participate in the team.)
 In most of the cases, an action cluster is composed of more than 2 entities, including multiple technology providers and sometimes multiple cities and communities.